 03 Jan Our advice/vacancies for online transcription jobs UK-based

-First and foremost, we would recommend you test both your copy-typing and audio-typing speeds to ensure they really do match any wpm claims you are making on your CV, as you will inevitably be tested an interview stage and it could avoid a red face if your ’95 wpm’ turns out to be closer to 40!
+Online transcription jobs, UK -based, will ask for typing tests so first and foremost, we would recommend you test both your copy-typing and audio-typing speeds to ensure they really do match any wpm claims you are making on your CV, as you will inevitably be tested an interview stage and it could avoid a red face if your ’95 wpm’ turns out to be closer to 40.

 Try this audio transcription test: https://gotranscript.com/practice-transcribing?test=1